 All students are provided with a Davenport University Housing key card and/or hard key upon check-in.
 Residents are not allowed to let anyone else use their key card or hard key to gain entry into a building, suite, or apartment.
-If a key card or hard key is lost or stolen, it can be replaced for a fee in the Center for Learning and Engagement.
+If a key card or hard key is lost or stolen, there will be a replacement charge.
 Housing key cards will be issued upon first year move-in and are expected to be used by students for the duration of their stay.
-Key cards and hard keys which require replacement will have an associated charge added to the students account.
-Fees and housing charges are listed in this handbook for students reference.
+Key charges are added directly to student accounts as appropriate.
+Fees and housing charges are listed in this handbook for students' reference.